 MeetUp is a website that lets anyone — for a fee — create a group of people with similar interests.
 Organizers create a MeetUp webpage to post events and those interested RSVP.
 The groups last as long as the organizer is willing to keep it going.
 Some MeetUps charge fees to pay for event costs.

-Annapolis Sailors Club started in 2012 and now has more than 200 members.
+The New Annapolis Sailors Club started in 2012 and now has more than 300 members.
 It’s not really a club.
-There are no officers nor elections, but there is a $50 sign-up fee to cover costs.
+There are no officers nor elections, but there is a sign-up fee to cover costs.
 Boat owners put out notice that they’re sailing an a particular day and members RSVP.
 Skippers pick their crew from those RSVPs.
-The organizer, Vicki, wanted to meet other people who enjoy sailing as much as she does.
-If you lack experience, Vicki will help you find classes.

 DC/MD/VA Sailing started in 2015 and has passed the 100 member mark.
 The group sails J-Boats (a brand of sailboats) including J-105s, J-32s, and J-80s.
 The J-105s and J-32s are over 30 feet long with comfortable cockpits and cabins, and the J-80s are about 27 feet long.
 They sail on the Chesapeake Bay and its contiguous rivers and creeks in the vicinity of Annapolis.
 Some are experienced sailors and others are novices – anyone with an interest in sailing and a willingness to learn is welcome, according to Corbin, the group organizer.